MAGIC-AI4Med/KEEP/README.md

 ## Evaluation on WSIs
 We provide a ```.py``` file for fast evaluation on WSIs as follows.
-You need to download exemplary h5 files from [KEEP_release](https://drive.google.com/drive/folders/1rzis8KJw4fdOyy2H3awYfAnAgByVXDLD?usp=sharing), In this part, you only need one 4090 GPU.
+You need to download exemplary h5 files from [KEEP_release](https://drive.google.com/drive/folders/1rzis8KJw4fdOyy2H3awYfAnAgByVXDLD?usp=sharing) and put the folder "h5_files" in "WSI_evaluation".
+In this part, you only need one 4090 GPU.

 ```bash
 cd ./WSI_evaluation